redexp/simple-diff/README.md

 );
 ```

+## `ignore: function (oldValue, newValue, options)`

+Function which will be called before each object comparison and if returning value will be `true` then objects will be ignored.
+In `options` will be `oldPath` and `newPath`.
+Useful to prevent from traversing through circular references and when you don't want to compare some kind of objects at all.

 ## `callback: function (event)`

 Function which will be called for each event.
 If callback is passed then lib will not create array of all changes.